-Now that BMCC has the "Zoom" technology, the class is recorded and available on Canvas.
+Now that BMCC has the "Zoom" technology, the class is recorded and the link will be posted on the day following the class session.

-- REFERENCES It is expected that each student will become more observant and critical of nutrition information that is available in the news media, the popular press, advertisements and the like.
-Although these are not considered primary sources of nutrition information, the student should learn to critique or evaluate these sources of information in light of the content of this course, and, as appropriate, by referencing standard nutrition textbooks, physiology textbooks and referred journals dealing with nutrition. - DISABILITY Blue Mountain Community College is committed to providing inclusive STATEMENT learning environments.
-Please notify us if there are aspects of the course that result in disability-related barriers to your participation.
-For assistance with disability accommodations, please contact the Health and Wellness Resource Center at 541-278-5965, TDD 541-278-2174 or email disabilityservices@bluecc.edu. - HONOR CODE It is expected that all students will uphold the spirit and intent of the BMCC Code of Academic Honesty as identified the Student Handbook.
-As determined on a case-by-case basis, appropriate administrative action will be taken.
+REFERENCES It is expected that each student will become more observant and critical of nutrition information that is available in the news media, the popular press, advertisements and the like.
+Although these are not considered primary sources of nutrition information, the student should learn to critique or evaluate these sources of information in light of the content of this course, and, as appropriate, by referencing standard nutrition textbooks, physiology textbooks and referred journals dealing with nutrition.